Harry Crerar: Early years

 Crerar took a job as a superintendent with the Canadian Tungsten Lamp Company.
 In 1912 he went to Vienna to study the manufacture of incandescent light bulbs.
-The death of his father in 1912 prompted a career change and a move to Toronto, where he joined his brother-in-law Adam Beck as an engineer with the Hydro-Electric Power Commission of Ontario.
-The two men travelled around Canada promoting the benefits of hydroelectricity, and he visited Europe in 1913 to observe the progress of electricity grids there.
+The death of his father later that year prompted a career change and a move to Toronto, where he joined his brother-in-law Adam Beck as an engineer with the Hydro-Electric Power Commission of Ontario.
+The two men traveled around Canada promoting the benefits of hydroelectricity and visited Europe in 1913 to observe the progress of electricity grids there.
 He courted Marion Verschoyle Cronyn, who was always known as Verse.
 She was the great-granddaughter of Benjamin Cronyn, and the daughter of Benjamin Barton Cronyn, a prominent Toronto businessman.